 A- As it is a seller benefit it’s normal to get a vendor to pay for the policy.
 Why?
 Because then the purchaser will not be calling the vendor if something breaks, after closure.
 Many real estate agents will give a home warranty to buyers.

-A- Contractor guarantee policies cover up to ten years of policy on HVAC, electrical and plumbing systems; one year of policy on items like paint, drywall and concrete; and ten decades of flaws.
+A- Building contractor guarantee policies cover up to ten years of policy on HVAC, electrical and plumbing systems; one year of policy on items like paint, drywall and concrete; and ten years on structural elements.
 Appliances are covered for approximately six months.
 Home warranty company policies for houses.

 Q- Do Home warranties cover pre-existing conditions?